DBDock

 DBDock uses a simple initialization pattern:- Call

-createDBDock()to initialize DBDock (reads fromdbdock.config.json) - Get the
+createDBDock()to initialize DBDock (reads fromdbdock.config.jsonand/or env vars) - Get the

 BackupServicefrom the returned context using.get(BackupService) - Use the service methods to create backups, list backups, etc.

-createDBDock() as a factory function that sets up everything for you based on your config file.
+createDBDock() as a factory function that sets up everything from your config and env vars.

 Creating Backups